bodenmoraski/SPIG-New/spig-new/spig-new-main/README.md

 ### 4. Deploy Web Service
 1. Click "New" → "GitHub Repo" → Select the same repository
-2. **Important**: In service settings, set the **Root Directory**:
+2. **Important**: In service settings:
-   - If your repo root contains `spig-new/spig-new-main/`: Set to `spig-new/spig-new-main/apps/web`
+   - Set **Root Directory** to: `spig-new/spig-new-main` (the monorepo root where the root package.json is)
-   - If your repo root is already `spig-new-main/`: Set to `apps/web`
+   - Railway should auto-detect the Dockerfile at `apps/web/Dockerfile`
-3. The `nixpacks.toml` in `apps/web/` will handle build/start commands automatically
+   - If Railway asks for Dockerfile path, set it to: `apps/web/Dockerfile`
-4. Railway should auto-detect Node.js and pnpm from the configuration
+3. Railway will use the Dockerfile to build and deploy automatically
 3. Add environment variables:
    - `NEXT_PUBLIC_API_URL` → Your API service's public URL (use `${{ Api.RAILWAY_PUBLIC_DOMAIN }}`)
 4. Generate a public domain in Railway settings